Welcome to your future, where your digital world is merged with reality, and you are using a shared space to go and meet with your friends and family.

 Sounds like science fiction?
 It's closer than you think.
 In fact, experts believe that by 2040 the metaverse will be a more sophisticated, seamless, fully-immersive aspect of daily life for a half billion or more people globally.
 But let's start from the basics.

+To start by clearing a common misconception, the metaverse is not a product of Facebook, Microsoft, or Google.
 The term "metaverse" was first used in Neil Stevenson's 1982 novel, Snow Crash.
 Since then, the term has been adopted and expanded by VR enthusiasts to describe a virtual reality environment that encompasses all of humanity.
 The idea is that people could interact, collaborate on projects and build communities inside this shared space—and it's already happening!

 There are endless possibilities and opportunities for businesses that will pivot their operations and embrace this new reality.
 Following are some business use cases to inspire you: